-We provide an environment in which all children, including those with special educational needs and disabilities (SEND), are supported to reach their full potential.
+We provide an environment that celebrates all children, valuing their individual developmental journey, recognising children who are neurodiverse or with diagnosed special educational needs and disabilities (SEND), and that they are all supported to reach their full potential.

 The term SEND support defines arrangements for identifying and supporting children with special educational needs and/or disabilities.
 We are required and are very proud to offer appropriate support and intervention and to promote equality of opportunity for children that we care for.
+We understand that children develop and learn at different rates and we recognise neurodiversity and individuality.
 Children's SEND generally falls within the following four broad areas of need and support: